mantidproject/mantid/docs/source/concepts/calibration/PythonCodeForCalibration.rst

 Parameter: tubeSet
 ##################

-The seccond step is to define what are the tubes to be calibrated (**tubeSet**).
+The second step is to define what are the tubes to be calibrated (**tubeSet**).
 This parameter accepts the following inputs:

-* As ingle string that defines a set of tubes
+* As single string that defines a set of tubes
   (e.g. MERLIN/door2/tube_1_1), door (e.g. MAPS/A1_window), or the whole instrument
   (e.g. MAPS)
 * A list of strings (e.g. [MERLIN/door2/tube_1_1, MERLIN/door2/tube_1_2], [MERLIN/door1, MERLIN/door2])